dactyrafficle/GE_nxm/README.md

 The results are easy to verify.
 But the methodology, I'm not too sure about.
 It works here, but I don't know what conditions need to be met for it work.
 Because in other, more complex markets, this method does not work.

 https://dactyrafficle.github.io/GE_nxm/

+I'm using KaTeX to render the bit of math I've added : https://github.com/KaTeX/KaTeX/releases